"There are only two tragedies: One is not getting what one wants, and the other is getting it."

 Sonia's heart stopped; the candle!

-She bolted out of the bed, for a moment meaning to run out of the house entirely.
-She backed into the corner.
-Mr. Valeri sat on the bed, dazed, like an accident victim.
+She bolted out of the bed and backed into the corner.
+Mr. Valeri sat dazed, like an accident victim.
 He had picked up one of his socks from off the floor and looked at it as if it might hold answers.
 "What happened?" he said.
 "How did we..."

 She opened her mouth.
 Nothing came out.
 She tried again: "I...I'm sorry.
 I'm sorry."
 She began gathering her clothes in a hurry.